How can you stay safe during this next phase of the COVID-19 crisis? View our new short videos for advice from our experts.

-MLKCH is not doing in-house COVID-19 testing at this time; however the county is providing testing at the adjacent Charles R. Drew University Campus via https://corona-virus.la
+MLKCH is not doing in-house COVID-19 testing at this time; however the county is providing testing on the northwest corner of our campus via https://corona-virus.la

 LA County’s response: Visit the LA Department of Public Health’s information page

 National response from the CDC: Visit the CDC site

 Do the 5: Help Stop Coronavirus